vojtechgistr/Book-Clean-Architecture/README.md

 # <a name="open-closed-principle">8.
 OCP: The Open-Closed Principle</a>

 - Definition: *A software artifact should be open for extension but closed for modification*.
+- In other words:
-- In other words, the behavior of a software artifact ought to be extendible, without having to modify that artifact.
+  - the behavior of a software artifact ought to be extendible, without having to modify that artifact.
+  - = the behavior of software entities (classes, modules, functions, etc.) ought to be extendible, without modifying those entities.
 - Most students of software design recognize the OCP as a principle that guides them in the design of classes and modules.

 ## Example: Financial Summary System